NicolasVPC/iom-wikijs-storage/notes/API/order.md

 - products: array[int(product id), int(quantity)] - **required**

 the API will create an entry with the specified parameters inside the `order` table and an entry inside `order_product` table to link the order to the wanted products.
+The product stock will decrease of the amount specified in the `quantity` field inside the `products` list.

 > **Note:** The product table needs to be filled in with some specially entered data.
 {.is-info}